abdulsaleh/asyncio-for-ai/src/rate-limiters.md

 In this step, your goal is to make concurrent requests to the Gemini API and hit the rate limits.

 Create a new script (`script.py`) that makes 20 concurrent requests to the Gemini API then run your script.
-The solution to the [LLM Responses](llm-responses.md) chapter shows how to do this.
+The solution to the [LLM Responses](llm-responses.md) chapter explains how to do this.

 Confirm you get a resource exhausted error: